Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Preliminaries

 \cite{La09a}.
-We call $\ell^1(h)$ `point amenable' if there is no $x\in\widehat{\mathbb{N}_0}$ which admits a nonzero bounded point derivation.\footnote{Observe that we do not consider point derivations w.r.t. $\varphi\in\Delta(\ell^1(h))\backslash\Delta_s(\ell^1(h))$; however, the classes which will be studied in Section~\ref{sec:mainresults} will satisfy $\Delta(\ell^1(h))\backslash\Delta_s(\ell^1(h))=\emptyset$ anyway.
-Note that `point amenability' in our sense must not be confused with `pointwise amenability' considered in \cite{DL10}.} Hence, if the Banach algebra $\ell^1(h)$ is not point amenable, then it is neither weakly nor right character amenable (and particularly not amenable). \cite[Theorem 1]{La09a} provides the following characterization in terms of the derivatives of the polynomials:
+We call $\ell^1(h)$ `point amenable' if there is no $x\in\widehat{\mathbb{N}_0}$ which admits a nonzero bounded point derivation.\footnote{Observe that we do not consider point derivations w.r.t. $\varphi\in\Delta(\ell^1(h))\backslash\Delta_s(\ell^1(h))$; however, the class of associated symmetric Pollaczek polynomials which is studied in this paper satisfies $\Delta(\ell^1(h))\backslash\Delta_s(\ell^1(h))=\emptyset$ anyway.
+Note that `point amenability' in our sense must not be confused with `pointwise amenability' considered in \cite{DL10}.} Hence, if the Banach algebra $\ell^1(h)$ is not point amenable, then it is neither weakly nor right character amenable (and particularly not amenable). \cite[Theorem 1]{La09a} provides a characterization in terms of the derivatives of the polynomials (see Theorem~\ref{thm:lasserpoint} below).\\

+For the rest of the section, it is always supposed that property (P) is satisfied.

 \begin{theorem} Let $x\in\widehat{\mathbb{N}_0}$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item $\{P_n^{\prime}(x):n\in\mathbb{N}_0\}$ is bounded. \item There exists a nonzero bounded point derivation at $x$. \end{enumerate} \end{theorem}